Q: When is the next festival?

 Q: How can I take part in the festival?

 A: Contact us for details, but basically, if you're an act, we often have venues and promoters who are looking for comics and shows and they may also have open spots; or if you're a venue, you can put on or host a show.
-We tend to put a call out for submissions around Easter(ish) with an initial deadline around end-June/ early-July(ish).
-Keep an eye on our Facebook page for exact dates.
+We tend to put a call out for submissions around Easter(ish) with an initial deadline around end-June (for the brochure).
+Keep an eye on our Facebook page for exact dates and more information on how to get involved.
 However, we do accept submissions all year round.
-But as we've said ... contact us by email with some details and we can let you know once there's more news.

 Q: How do I enter the Breaking Talent Award?

 A: The award is open only to emerging acts from the West Midlands region; it does not accept submissions (so you cannot nominate yourself!); competing acts are picked by a selection panel of comedy professionals based on performances since the previous festival.
 If you play a lot of gigs and are good ... someone might notice you!

 Q: I'm trying to break into comedy, what advice do you have?

 A: Perform as much as possible.
 Plenty of comedy nights have regular 'open spots' where new acts can try their luck, and once you get a few open spots under your belt, you can work your way up to longer spots.
 Open spots can be for as little as five minutes (which is longer than you think if you've never done it before).
 From a good five minutes, you can work your way up to 20 minutes over time.
 Don't rush it.
 Comedian and broadcaster James Cook also runs excellent stand-up comedy courses.

 Q: Do you have any Open Mic spots available?

 A: Once the full festival line-up has been announced, it's best to check fest' listings for 'open mic' shows and contact venues/ clubs/ promoters direct, as they may hold one or two slots open for 'newbies'.
 It varies from year to year.

 Q: Can you recommend a show suitable for my grandma / child / teenager / cat ...?